arrow

 How diverse and inclusive is the University of Aberdeen?

-Aberdeen is fourth among Scottish universities for the proportion of black and ethnic minority students it recruits (13.8 per cent) but its achievement gap between such groups and their white counterparts is tenth in Scotland overall.
+Aberdeen is third among Scottish universities for the proportion of black and ethnic minority students it recruits (17.3 per cent) but its achievement gap between such groups and their white counterparts is seventh in Scotland overall.

 Everything you need to know about scholarships and bursaries at the University of Aberdeen

-Different bursaries and scholarships — from means-tested access payments to merit-based awards for those entering with top grades — are offered according to whether applicants are from Scotland, the rest of the UK or abroad.
+Opportunities from means-tested access payments to merit-based awards are offered according to whether applicants are from Scotland, the rest of the UK, or abroad.

 Need to know